Professional Proofreading Services Online: What to Look for and How to Choose

 5. What turnaround times are available?

 Some services are closed on weekends, which significantly limits their practical turnaround for urgent documents.
-A service that lists a 24-hour turnaround but is only open Monday through Friday does not actually offer 24-hour service.
+A service that lists a 24-hour turnaround but is only open Monday through Friday doesn't actually offer 24-hour service.
+For the fastest turnaround options, including 2-hour, 4-hour, and 8-hour delivery for qualifying documents, see our same-day editing service.
 Check availability before assuming the advertised turnaround is available for your specific situation.

 Matching the Service to the Document

 Different document types have different proofreading requirements.
-The right service for an academic journal article is not necessarily the right service for a business proposal, and neither may be the right service for a book manuscript.
-Here is how to think about the match.
+The right service for an academic journal article isn't necessarily the right service for a business proposal, and neither may be the right service for a book manuscript.
+Here's how to think about the match.

 Academic manuscripts and journal articles

 For researchers, the stakes are also higher than they are for most other writers.
 A desk rejection for language quality reasons costs time, delays your publication record, and in some cases forces a downgrade to a lower-impact journal.
-Getting the proofreading right is not a courtesy to the journal.
-It is a prerequisite for having your research evaluated on its merits.
+Getting the proofreading right isn't a courtesy to the journal.
+It's a prerequisite for having your research evaluated on its merits.
 For a full overview of what academic proofreading involves, read our article on academic proofreading services.
+For step-by-step guidance on getting your manuscript ready before sending it to an editor, see our article on how to prepare your research paper for professional editing.

 Business documents and professional communications